...and also, visit (& Like) my Facebook page for new and in-progress work!

 In other news, I've placed in a few more art contests over at GameArtisans.org recently, including 3rd place for a concept art challenge to design a battleship and 2nd place in a 3D art competition to design a new Pokemon.
-You can also see both entries on my blog.
 I also earlier won first prize in a 3D contest there to design a fantasy competitor for the summer olympics.
-My table-tennis-playing troll is also on my blog.
+My table-tennis-playing troll is also on my 3D page.

 update: September 2nd, 2008

 I just found out that I won an art contest over on GameArtisans.org.
 They supplied an untextured low-poly goat-warrior model and everyone tried their best to texture it to look as cool as possible.
 I won first place with my texture for Griswald the Dour, which you can see here.
 (He is, of course, also on my 3D & Game Art page.)

 update: September 1st, 2008

 I haven't been updating this main page weekly, but I have been adding artwork to my portfolio pages that frequesntly!
 I've posted a few paintings and illustrations on my Visual Development page, two new 3D models and textures on my 3D page.
 Visit my Art Direction page too, and come back often for more updates!

 update: August 10th, 2008